Agecroft Colliery: Disaster of 1958

 In 1958, while construction workers were sinking shafts, an underground explosion killed one man and injured twelve, trapping them at the bottom of the 1900 ft shaft.
 The accident was attributed to a misunderstanding in signalling, when men at the top mistakenly believed that the men at the bottom had left the pit and commenced demolition sending tonnes of rock and debris down the shaft.

 Final years of operation

-Some workers at the pit participated in the miners' strike in 1984–85.
+The colliery became known as one where most of the workforce did not observe the miners' strike in 1984–85, which led to some violence in May and a subsequent visit by Chris Butcher (nicknamed "Silver Birch") to support the working miners.

 The colliery closed in March 1991 and demolition began later that year.

 Agecroft Power Station

 The colliery's main customer was the Central Electricity Generating Board’s Agecroft Power Station close to the River Irwell.
 Coal was transported directly to the power station via an enclosed conveyor belt on a bridge over Agecroft Road (A6044).
 Some coal was moved by merry-go-round coal hopper trains shuttling between coal mines and the power station.
 Its closure was announced in November 1992 and demolition on the site commenced in 1993 culminating in the destruction of its four cooling towers in May 1994.